The New York Times

 • Was the trucker impaired or fatigued?

-• Did he or she fall asleep behind the wheel?
+• Did they fall asleep behind the wheel?

 • Was the trucker driving too fast?